This post may contain affiliate links. Please see my disclosure policy for details.

 Of course, as the name would suggest, the market can be found at Mallick Ghat on the river.

 But, in order to find it, you’ll need to make your way over to the iconic Howrah Bridge.
 Some call this Rabindra Setu bridge.

 This is because it was ‘rechristened’ after the first Indian Nobel laureate (Rabindranth Tagore) in 1965.
-But, it is most famously known as Howrah bridge.
+It is most famously known as the Howrah bridge.